alffox/npm-react-liferay-around-the-world-portlet/README.md

 **Time and Date** will appear under the flags list at the top and they will indicate the current time and date on the clicked location

 **Latest local news** displays the recent local news for the selected country ordered like this: 6 top headlines in the local language, 8 top headlines in English, 2 top headlines news about technical topics in English.
 All news will show the source where they come from, the publish date, a picture if present and their typology: Local news: blue background, English news: red, Technical news: orange

+**Official Grow page** has a hyperlink to the official Grow page for that location on the Liferay's internal Grow website

 **Weather** displays the weather and temperature at the selected location and forecasts for the next 5 days.
 Buttons to switch between Celsius and Fahrenheit are also provided